Majorana Neutrinos and Dark Matter from Anomaly Cancellation: MAJORANA DARK MATTER

 \section{MAJORANA DARK MATTER}

 We pointed out that the dark matter candidate is a Majorana candidate: $\chi=\chi_L + (\chi_L)^C$. \begin{widetext}

 \end{widetext} The main dark matter annihilation channels in this model are:

 The Feynman graphs for the most important channels are listed in the Figure above.
 Notice the presence of the light pseudo-Nambu-Goldstone boson, the Majoron, which allow us to obtain the correct relic density in a large fraction of the parameter space.
 Since our dark matter candidate is a Majorana fermion, most of the annihilation channels through the $Z_\ell$ gauge boson are velocity suppressed.
 See Table.~\ref{clasiffication} for the classification of the dark matter annihilation channels according to their velocity dependence.
+The relevant parameters in this model for the relic density calculation are

+See appendix~\ref{AppendixA} for the Feynman rules.
 Performing the standard freeze-out calculation for the dark matter relic density~\cite{Gondolo:1990dk}, in Fig.~\ref{DMDMee} we show the allowed parameter space by the cosmological bounds, $\Omega_\chi h^2 \leq 0.12$~\cite{Planck:2018vyg}, when our dark matter candidate annihilates only into the Standard Model charged leptons.
 Here we use $g_\ell=0.8$ which is basically the upper bound on the gauge coupling in this model.
 The maximal value of $g_\ell$ is determined by the perturbative bound on the $S^\dagger S Z_\ell Z_\ell$ coupling, which gives us that $g_\ell \leq 0.83$.
 As one can appreciate, we obtain the correct relic density only when the process, $\chi \chi \to Z_\ell^* \to e_i^+ e_i^-$, occurs through the $Z_\ell$-resonance.

 In Fig.~\ref{DMDMnunu} we see a similar situation, but in this case we have only the annihilation into neutrinos, i.e $\chi \chi \to Z_\ell^* \to \nu \nu$.
 In both cases showed in Figs.~\ref{DMDMee} and \ref{DMDMnunu}, the annihilation cross sections are velocity suppressed.